AlexChika/My-Kitchen-NextJsApp/README.md

-## "Whisper, The Blog For All."
+## "My Kitchens, Your Mobile Kitchen."

 check this out at [https://mykitchen.vercel.app/](https://mykitchen.vercel.app/)

-This Is a Modern Blog with CRUD suport built with Next.Js \
+A mobile FirstKitchen App built with Next.Js \
-A FullStack Modern Blog Implementing Create, Read, Update and Delete funtionality
+A FullStack Modern App Implementing Create, Read, Update and Delete funtionality powered by sanity and mealdb

 ### `Feauturing`